-- Limited to a Network Segment: NIDS examines only network traffic on the segment to which it is directly connected.
-It cannot detect an attack that travels through a different network segment. - Expensive: The problem may require that an organization purchase many sensors in order to meet its network coverage goals. - Limited Detection: Detection is limited to programmed attacks from external sources; however, it is not considered effective for detecting the more complex information threats. - Limited Coordination: There is little coordination among sensors, which creates a significant amount of analysis traffic. - Difficulty with Encryption: A network-based IDS may have a difficult time handling attacks within encrypted sessions. - False Positives: Anomaly detection generates a significant number of false positives.
+Limited to a Network Segment: NIDS examines only network traffic on the segment to which it is directly connected.
+It cannot detect an attack that travels through a different network segment.
+Expensive: The problem may require that an organization purchase many sensors in order to meet its network coverage goals.
+Limited Detection: Detection is limited to programmed attacks from external sources; however, it is not considered effective for detecting the more complex information threats.
+Limited Coordination: There is little coordination among sensors, which creates a significant amount of analysis traffic.
+Difficulty with Encryption: A network-based IDS may have a difficult time handling

-Host-Based Intrusion Detection Systems (HIDS)

-- Host-based IDSs operate on information collected from within a computer system, which gives this HIDS a distinct advantage over NIDS, due to the fact that it is easy for a target to see the intended outcome of the attempted attack compared to network attack. - The host-based IDS look for signs of intrusion on the local host system.
-These frequently use the host operating system audit trails and system logs as sources of information for analysis. - Every platform is different in terms of what system audit trails and system log reports are produced; however, in Windows NT, there are system, event, and security logs, and in UNIX there are Syslog and other operating-specific log files. - This IDS architecture generally uses rule-based engines for analysing activity; an example of such a rule might be, superuser privilege can only be attained through the su command.
+☐ False Positives: Anomaly detection generates a significant number of false positives.
+Host-Based Intrusion Detection Systems(HIDS) Host-based IDSs operate on information collected from within a computer system, which gives this HIDS a distinct advantage over NIDS, due to the fact that it is easy for a target to see the intended outcome of the attempted attack compared to network attack.
+The host-based IDS looks for signs of intrusion on the local host system.
+These frequently use the host operating system audit trails and system logs as sources of information for analysis.
+Every platform is different in terms of what system audit trails and system log reports are produced; however, in Windows NT, there are system, event, and security logs, and in UNIX there are Syslog and other operating-specific log files.
+This IDS architecture generally uses rule-based engines for analyzing activity; an example of such a rule might be, superuser privilege can only be attained throughthe su command.
+Strengths: A host-based IDS usually provides much more detailed and relevant information than a network-based IDS. ☐ Host-based systems tend to have lower false-positive rates than do networkbased systems. $\hfill \Box$ Host-based systems can be used in environments where broad intrusion detection is not needed, or where the bandwidth is not available for sensorto- analysis communications. ☐ Finally, a host-based system may be less risky to configure with an active response, such as terminating a service or logging off an offending user.
+Weaknesses: ☐ Host-based systems require installation on the particular device that you wish to protect. $\hfill\Box$ If the server is not configured to do adequate logging and monitoring, you have to change the configuration of, possibly, a production machine, which is a tremendous change management problem. ☐ Host-based systems are relatively expensive.

-Strengths:

-- A host-based IDS usually provides much more detailed and relevant information than a network-based IDS. - Host-based systems tend to have lower false-positive rates than do network based systems. - Host-based systems can be used in environments where broad intrusion detection is not ended, or where the bandwidth is not available for sensor to- analysis communications. - Finally, a host-based system may be less risky to configure with an active response, such as terminating a service or logging off an offending user.